reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 # End of Part One

 Like all MPI work, it feels a little clunky to get started, but it works well enough to be useful.
+We can call MPI functions in both the cpp files, and R files pretty simply, which is a good start.

 Also note in the examples above, the processes are all dumping their output to one file.
 It works for now because the amount of text is small, but for larger jobs, we should output separate files for each process, otherwise the text will eventually get interleaved in an untidy, unordered way.
 For now, file buffering on write is saving us.